-During this Monday’s KBGA board meeting, Martin Kidston, owner of the Missoula Current, marched onto the University of Montana campus, stormed into the University Center, swung open the door to KBGA’s offices and barged into the meeting, barking baseless threats of lawsuit against KBGA’s student staffers.
-Kidston then complained to the stunned students about information that didn’t even broadcast on KBGA’s airwaves.
+During a KBGA board meeting in early March, Missoula Current owner Martin Kidston marched onto the University of Montana campus, stormed into the University Center, swung open the door to KBGA’s offices and barged into the meeting, barking baseless threats of lawsuit against KBGA’s student staffers.
+Kidston then whined about information that didn’t even broadcast on KBGA’s airwaves and left his business card on the table, ostensibly to show us all that he really means business.

-Apparently Martin Kidston thought Missoula’s college radio station was somehow responsible for outing him as Montana’s Gomer Pyle last week, or for revealing his characteristic errors and outright fabrications that earned him that title in the first place.
-It seems as though Martin “Gomer” Kidston thinks that free speech rights guaranteed by the 1st Amendment apply to him, and only him, but with none of the caveats or consequences associated.
+Apparently Martin Kidston thought Missoula’s college radio station was somehow responsible for outing him as Montana’s Gomer Pyle, or for revealing his characteristic errors and outright fabrications that earned him that title in the first place.
+It seems as though Martin “Gomer” Kidston thinks that free speech rights guaranteed by the 1st Amendment only apply to him, and him alone, but with none of the caveats or consequences associated.

 They say you’re not supposed to punch down, and one wouldn’t think that criticizing one of Missoula’s only two newspapers would qualify as punching down.
 The Missoulian and the Current both represent establishment viewpoints.
 But Kidston reveals himself to be such a petty nincompoop on such a regular basis that one almost feels bad condemning his false facts, revealing his fabricated quotes and laughing at his unhinged conspiracy theories.

 Almost.
-That is, until you realize how this man, Martin “Gomer” Kidston, has weaponized his publication by deliberately misquoting people, stretching events, and sinking to outright libel, in order to spin a narrative favorable to those who benefit from Missoula’s ongoing gentrification nightmare.
+That is, until you realize how Gomer weaponized his publication by deliberately misquoting people, stretching events, and sinking to outright libel, in order to spin a narrative favorable to those who benefit from Missoula’s ongoing gentrification nightmare.

 Perhaps Mr. Kidston was unaware that our editorial team is separate from our performance team.
 We have writers and we have actors.
 And the members of our team that handle the KBGA broadcast are not the same folks publishing content, nor are they the same folks writing said content.
 This fact was grossly overlooked by both KBGA staff, as well as the deranged goofball who threatened them.